ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Communication Patterns

-The communication about revoked access tokens presented in this specification is expected to especially rely on CoAP Observe notifications sent from the AS to a registered device.
-The suppression of those notifications by an external attacker that has access to the network would prevent registered devices from ever knowing that their pertaining access tokens have been revoked.
+The communication about revoked access tokens presented in this specification is expected to especially rely on CoAP Observe notifications sent from the AS to a requester (i.e., an administrator or a registered device).
+The suppression of those notifications by an external attacker that has access to the network would prevent requesters from ever knowing that their pertaining access tokens have been revoked.

-In order to avoid this, a registered device SHOULD NOT rely solely on the CoAP Observe notifications.
-In particular, a registered device SHOULD also regularly poll the AS for the most current information about revoked access tokens, by sending GET requests to the TRL endpoint according to a related application policy.
+In order to avoid this, a requester SHOULD NOT rely solely on the CoAP Observe notifications.
+In particular, a requester SHOULD also regularly poll the AS for the most current information about revoked access tokens, by sending GET requests to the TRL endpoint according to a related application policy.

 ## Request of New Access Tokens